 Education might not be directly in the purview of council members, but it is undeniable that Far Northeast Denver needs a community school where higher education courses and trade courses are available.
 We must work to bring this to the community.
 I favor strong Teachers Unions and demand that DPS negotiate a fair contract that favors teachers.
 I favor a moratorium on opening more charter schools in Northeast Denver until we get a Community School anchored by a traditional high school in Far Northeast Denver.

 My heart is on the side of the community with regards to social justice movements.
 I will continue the work of making Denver a city that changes structures, institutions, and policies that have exacerbated inequity.
+We need serious criminal justice reform in our city that included ending cash bail for small offenses.

 We need to work to prevent any Fracking in Denver County.
 I think that starting with passing a resolution banning fracking in Denver would be a bold first step.
 Then we would have a one-year moratorium, as said by the courts.